Are you like a midwife? Do I still need a doctor?

 What if I have a cesarean birth?

 I will be there and will support you as much as you desire me to!
-One thing to keep in mind is that some hospitals have policies around their preferences, which can leave doulas outside of the operating room.
-But if you confidently express your desire to have a support person with you during your cesarean birth, often the staff will try to work with you.
+One thing to keep in mind is that some hospitals have policies around their preferences of who is allowed in the operating room, which can leave doulas outside of the OR.
+But if you confidently express your desire to have a support person with you during your birth, often the staff will try to work with you.

 What about my partner?
 Can’t they do it all?

 Of course!
 The partner’s role is vital through the birthing process and I intend to work alongside them offering practical suggestions, tips on comfort measures, and provide much needed breaks.
-Sometimes partners are inexperienced with childbirth and are unsure of how to offer support to their loved ones during this experience.
+There are times when partners are inexperienced with certain aspects of childbirth and are unsure of how to offer support to their loved ones during this experience.
 Things may happen quickly, or take unexpected turns, and a doula can step in to reassure them of their path and care for the entire family.